 CGM-based user

 If continuous monitoring exists, use trend arrows and pre-meal behavior to map sensitivity windows.
-Faster carbs remain useful near hard sessions, but recovery days should stay in a tighter glycemic index band until trend consistency returns.
+Faster carbs can still make sense around hard sessions, but low-output days usually respond better to slower, higher-fiber carb sources and more repeatable meal size.

 Endurance day model

 On high-output days, keep pre-session carbs structured and shift larger carbohydrate doses to before and after sessions, while reserving slower sources for the rest of the day.
-This model pairs nutrient timing with training demand instead of suppressing all spikes.
+This pairs nutrient timing with actual training demand instead of treating every rise in glucose as a failure.

 These are practical boundaries for action, not replacement for care.